Mohit-Doshi/HackGT-5---NaviGT/README.md

 Colin and Praveen also programmed the Snapdragon using Python.

-The original project can be found here: https://github.com/csergi/HackGT2018
+The original project can be found here: https://github.com/csergi/HackGT2018 and https://devpost.com/software/navigt